 “I hate meetings.”
 The most frequently spoken words at Cerebra.
 Closely followed by “Let’s have a meeting.”

 Meetings are widely considered an abominable waste of time.
 And yet, we still have them.
-We still have them because despite all the wondrous technology at our fingertips we haven’t (yet) developed a comparable replacement for real human interaction.
-The value of the verbal, non-verbal and environmental cues of a face-to-face engagement are invaluable.
+We still have them because, despite all the wondrous technology at our fingertips, we haven’t (yet) developed a comparable replacement for real human interaction.
+The value of the verbal, non-verbal, and environmental cues of a face-to-face engagement is invaluable.

 Meetings are necessary, but meetings are also undeniably broken.
-In a business like ours where time is literally money meetings that are surplus to requirement are nothing short of destructive.
+In a business like ours, where time is literally money, meetings that are surplus to requirements are nothing short of destructive.

-Now before I come across as sanctimonious we haven’t nearly fixed this problem ourselves.
-This is as much confessional as it is suggestive.
-These are a few practical steps I’m taking (we’re taking) and I hope you can improve the value of your meetings with them in mind.
+Now before I come across as sanctimonious, we haven’t nearly fixed this problem ourselves.
+This article is as much confessional as it is suggestive.
+These are a few practical steps I’m taking (we’re taking), and I hope you can improve the value of your meetings with them in mind.

 1. Have an agenda

 As quickly as we’ve lost suits, ties, and oak-panelled walls, we’ve discounted the value of an agenda.
 Our management and board meetings follow a fairly strict agenda and are minuted accordingly.
 While I don’t think a comprehensive written agenda (as in a Word or Excel document) is critical for a successful meeting, starting every meeting with the words “we’re here to achieve X” or “the point of this meeting is to decide on Y” is.
 Begin with the end in mind, to quote Covey.

 2. Vary time allocations